 The MV7 has fewer recording options as it only offers a cardioid polar pattern, but 99% of people would only need that.
 In addition to this, the dynamic nature of the microphone makes this microphone optimal for gamers as it will reject more outside noises and have a more prominent focus on your voice.
 The build quality may not be as solid as the Blue Yeti but the software features and processing makes up for that.
 The main issue with the MV7 is that it has a bit of a plosive nature to it so if you like being close to your mic, your P’s and B’s will be more prominent.
 Overall, the MV7 is a more gamer-friendly microphone.

 The Shure MV7 is a better microphone both in audio quality and unwanted noise rejection.
 The Blue Yeti is a better microphone in a studio setting where there aren’t any intruding sounds but for gamers and the majority of users, the MV7 is a better microphone with more use cases, better sound capsules, and more appealing vocals tuning.
-You will need to spend more but you will be happy with the results as you will be dealing with less outside noises and an overall deeper and warmer microphone sound.
+You will need to spend more but you will be happy with the results as you will be dealing with fewer outside noises and an overall deeper and warmer microphone sound.

 Is The Shure MV7 Worth it?